dmd-program/dmd-100/projects/ritual/define_hmw.md

 # Define: How Might We ...?

 A "How might we" \(HMW\) question is both an insight about what the core issue is as well as a focus aid for the design process.
 This question will serve as inspiration during the development and delivery phases of the project.
-If your development strays to far from the HMW question, the solution you deliver might be solving a different set of issues from the ones you set out to solve.
+If your development strays too far from the HMW question, the solution you deliver might be solving a different set of issues from the ones you set out to solve.
 Refer back to the HMW question often throughout the process.

-Is this pattern for creating the sentence: How might we **\( positive action \)** **\( a description of a person with relevant traits \) \( the situation \)** ?
+Use the following pattern for creating the sentence: How might we **\( positive action \)** **\( a description of a person with relevant traits \) \( the situation \)** ?

 ## Materials